 The City owns about 150 miles of sewer mains, which convey sewage from about 10,000 service connections to the treatment facility in Carson.
 Through annexation of connected properties into a Sewer Maintenance District, the LA County Public Works Department has the responsibility to operate and maintain these pipes.
 Rancho Palos Verdes and other cities on the Peninsula experience a higher than average rate of sewer overflows due to tree roots and intrusive vegetation.
 Because of this, proper maintenance of each property's lateral (the portion of the sewer from your home to the mainline) is essential.
 Lateral maintenance (keeping it clear and free flowing) is the responsibility of the property owner, even the portion under the City street or in a City easement.
-The County of Los Angeles published this brochure, that provides good information on this topic.
+The County of Los Angeles published this brochure (PDF), that provides good information on this topic.

 To Report a Problem